NETC_Nash_Hurley.jpg

 Nash Hurley Architecture Studio (aka Vital Environments, Inc.) was an architecture studio that leveraged user-centered research to develop resilient solutions for the built environment.
 The studio’s work ranged from campus master plans to architectural product design.
 The studio sought to make new types of architecture that reflected our connected social habits and our need to harden our buildings for the coming climate crisis.

 Nash Hurley Architecture Studio was established in 2010 and offered architectural and design services via the California corporation Vital Environments, Inc. from 2011-2022.
 The business officially dissolved at the end of 2022 due to the volatility of the San Francisco Bay Area commercial real estate market.
-While Nash no longer offers architectural services, he continues his research on climate resiliency, distributed spaces and advanced materials.
+While Nash no longer offers architectural services, he continues his research on networked spaces, and exploring the way things could work in a world shaped by population movement and climate change